espocrm/documentation/docs/administration/dashboards.md

 Admin can edit dashboards of other users.
 On the user detail view, click Preferences from the dropdown at the top-right corner.
 There, you can find *Dashboard Layout*.

-Users can reset their dashboard layout to the default.
+Users can **reset** their dashboard layout to the default.
 On Preferences edit view, click *Reset Dashboard to Default* from the dropdown next to the *Edit* button.
 Admin can reset dashboards of other users.

+Dashlets can be **resized** by dragging the lower-right corner.

 ## System default dashboard